Older Adults and Persons with Disabilities Transportation Committee

 SEE BELOW FOR MORE INFORMATION ON:

-E&D TRANSPORTATION PROGRAM OVERVIEW
+O&D TRANSPORTATION PROGRAM OVERVIEW

 Vermont’s public and private transportation agencies play an important role in the lives of older adults age 60 and above and persons with disabilities.
-In addition to the services provided by the state’s 10 public transit providers, the Vermont Agency of Transportation (VTrans) administers the Elderly and Persons with Disabilities (E&D) Transportation Program throughout the State.
+In addition to the services provided by the state’s 10 public transit providers, the Vermont Agency of Transportation (VTrans) administers the Older Adults and Persons with Disabilities (O&D) Transportation Program throughout the State.
 The program is intended to fill gaps in other services (Fixed Route Transit, Non-Emergency Medical Transportation, and ADA transportation, for example).
-In many areas of the state, E&D transit makes use of volunteer drivers in private vehicles, in addition to the use of various vehicle fleets of ADA compliant vans, sedans and minivans.
+In many areas of the state, O&D transit makes use of volunteer drivers in private vehicles, in addition to the use of various vehicle fleets of ADA compliant vans, sedans and minivans.
 The program relies on the involvement of local partners—agencies tasked with providing services to riders and making the local contribution to funding, and transit providers who maintain and operate the vehicles and are often the customer-facing component of the service.

-E&D COMMITTEE Agendas & Minutes
+O&D COMMITTEE Agendas & Minutes

 - Cathedral Square